 These skis are an excellent choice for beginners as they’re sized to be slightly shorter than traditional length while still providing support to heavy skiers.
 That means increased agility and maneuverability.

-If you’re looking for a replacement for an old pair of skis and your boots are already NNN boots, then the Rossignol Evo Glade would make a great replacement.
+If you’re looking for a replacement for an old pair of skis and your boots are already NNN boots, then the Rossignol BC-80 would make a great replacement.

 These are an excellent pair of skis for beginner to intermediate skiers.